 Each Landwell knife usually costs around $100, so they may be on the expensive side for a student or someone just getting into reed making/adjusting.
-The blades can be sharpened and re-ground many times over the course of the knifes life, so there is a lot of value.
+The blades can be sharpened and re-ground many times over the course of the knife’s life, so there is a lot of value.
 I go through around a knife per year.
-I am a professional oboe reed maker, and make many reeds.
-Most other oboists can expect to get more time from their knife.
+I am a professional oboe reed maker and make many reeds.
+Most other oboists can expect to get more time from their knives.

-The soft knives are the easiest to sharpen, and establish a smooth burr.
-They also are the quickest to dull on metal plaques, and the quickest to be worn out from use due to the need to be sharpened more constantly, and more steel being removed at each sharpening due to softer steel.
+The soft knives are the easiest to sharpen and establish a smooth burr.
+They also are the quickest to dull on metal plaques, and the quickest to be worn out from use due to the need to be sharpened more constantly, and more steel being removed at each sharpening due to the steel being softer.

 The Medium steel provides a good balance of ease in sharpening and longevity of life.
 I personally suggest students buy this reed knife to start.
 While the soft knives are easier to sharpen they also must be sharpened more and also have the potential to be ruined by incorrect sharpening easier.

 The Hard knives will last the longest, can be sharpened to have the smoothest burr, but take the most skill when sharpening.
-I like to used a smooth sharpening steel on the Hard knives, but not on the medium or soft.
-Ths softer steels can develop knicks in the blades when sharpened with a steel.
+I like to use a smooth sharpening steel/burnishing rod on the Hard knives, but not on the medium or soft.
+These softer steels can develop knicks in the blades when sharpened with a burnishing rod.

-I like to sharpen my Landwell reed knive with an India Bench stone, Smooth sharpening steel and leather strop combination .
-I establish the bevel of the blade on the india stone.
+I like to sharpen my Landwell reed knife with an India Bench stone, Smooth sharpening steel, and leather strop combination.
+I establish the bevel of the blade on the India stone.
 I will try to write about this process in another post.
 Once the bevel is established I lengthen the burr with the sharpening steel.
 I then polish and smooth the burr with a leather strop.